alexapostolu/night/README.md

 Night comes in two parts, the interpreter (this repo) and [Dusk](https://github.com/firefish111/dusk) (the package manager).

-You can download the latest stable Windows binaries for Night in the Releases section.
-Linux binaries are comming soon :)
+You can download the latest stable Windows and Linux binaries for Night in the Releases section.

 You can also build Night from source.